 Online Doctor of Engineering in Engineering Management

 The School of Engineering and Applied Science offers the Doctor of Engineering (D.Eng.) degree in Engineering Management in synchronous, online format with classes held on Saturdays.
 The D.Eng. program enables professionals who are employed full-time to pursue advanced study in a focused environment alongside like-minded fellow students.
-Applications are now being accepted for the next D.Eng. cohort, to begin in January 2021 with a target graduation date of December 2022.

 What is the Doctor of Engineering?